World Cerebral Palsy Day - Wednesday 7 October 2015

-World CP Day is a global innovation project to change the world for people living with cerebral palsy and their families.
-It is designed to gather ideas from people around the world and make the best of those ideas a reality.
+World Cerebral Palsy (CP Day) is a global project to change the world for people living with cerebral palsy and their families.

-The project is led by a group of non-profit cerebral palsy charities, and supported by organisations in over 30 countries.
+The project is led by a group of non-profit cerebral palsy charities, and supported by organisations in 48 countries.
 We welcome new countries and partner organisations.
-Find out more in this World CP Day Invitation flyer.

 Change My World in 1 Minute